paulskirk53/Observatory-wiki/Diaries/Technical diary - Programming.md

-connect nuc at home & pull the github changes take up the small 12 v battery, nuc kb mouse upload programs to shutter and to master radio and check the bluetooth connection works.
+connect nuc at home & pull the github changes take up the small 12 v battery, nuc kb mouse upload programs to shutter and to master radio and check the bluetooth connection works. install obsidian on the NUC and integrate it with Git

 [[Observatory Home]]